Skip to content

 The number that defines when work becomes optional

-Your financial freedom number is the portfolio size that generates enough sustainable income to cover your lifestyle indefinitely.
+Your financial independence number is the portfolio size that generates enough sustainable income to cover your lifestyle indefinitely.
 Once you hit it, paid work becomes a choice rather than a necessity.
 For most households, the number sits between 500,000 and 1.5m — a range that sounds intimidating but becomes reachable with consistent saving and decades of compounding.
 The calculator above gives you a target; the commentary below is about what the number means and how to think about it.

 The 25x rule and where it comes from

-The classic formula: financial freedom = 25 × annual spending.
+The classic formula: financial independence = 25 × annual spending.
 Spend 30,000/year?
 Need 750,000.
 Spend 50,000/year?
 Need 1.25m.
 The multiplier comes from the Trinity Study (Cooley, Hubbard, Walz 1998), which tested historical markets data and found that a portfolio withdrawing 4% annually (adjusted for inflation) survived 30+ years in 95%+ of historical scenarios.
 4% withdrawal = 1/25 of portfolio = 25× multiplier.
 The math is elegant; the underlying assumption is that history repeats sufficiently for the rule to hold.

 Why 25x might not be enough anymore